karlssberg/Motiv/README.md

    However, this library does not itself depend on any third-party libraries, so it does not bring any unexpected baggage with it.
 3. **Learning Curve**: For many, this library is a new approach and will nonetheless require a bit of familiarization.
-   That being said, it has been deliberately designed to be as intuitive and easy to use as possible - there is relatively little to learn.
+   That being said, it has been deliberately designed to be as intuitive and easy to use as possible—there is relatively little to learn.

 ## Getting Started with CLI